 SIT commences its new term in early September every year.
 For NSFs whose ORD falls after the term commencement but wish to begin classes on time, they can apply for disruption from NS so that they can start together with the rest of the cohort.

 Upon confirming your enrolment online during the RNS confirmation exercise (around Jan – Mar of your matriculation year), you will be able to download a copy of the disruption letter (from Feb onwards).
 The letter will show your programme commencement and completion dates, which you can submit to your NS unit to apply for disruption.
-Upon receiving MINDEF's reply, please promptly submit MINDEF's official approval letter to SIT Admissions via email to Adm@SingaporeTech.edu.sg.
+Upon receiving MINDEF's reply, please promptly submit MINDEF's official approval letter to SIT Admissions and Financial Aid via email to Adm@SingaporeTech.edu.sg.

 If your disruption application is unsuccessful, please provide SIT with an official letter from your NS unit stating your enlistment date and ORD.
 We will review and amend your matriculation year in our records to the following year.